2 Ways to Archive Emails With Microsoft Flow

 - Users who want to create a searchable newsletter archive in SharePoint Online

 At EnovaPoint, we‘re big on automation – so we‘re excited to see the growing popularity of services that help people spend less time on repetitive tasks.

 One of the major players in the field is Microsoft Flow – a cloud-based tool that allows you to create and automate processes consisting of multiple tasks across multiple applications.
 In IT, such processes are called workflows, and Microsoft calls them flows.
 They will be the core of this tutorial.

-To create a flow, you will specify what action should take place when a specific event occurs.
+To create a flow, you will specify what action should occur when a specific event occurs.
 This event is known as a trigger.
-So, the primary event triggers an action, which in turn triggers another action and so on until the process is complete.
+So, the primary event triggers an action, which in turn triggers another action, and so on, until the process is complete.
 This, in short, is how Microsoft Flow works.